csiro-data-school/python/_episodes/05-lists.md

 ~~~
 goals = [1, 'Create lists.', 2, 'Extract items from lists.', 3, 'Modify lists.']
 ~~~
-{: .python}
+{: .language-python}

-## Remember that character strings can be indexed like lists
+## Character strings can be indexed like lists

 *   Get single characters from a character string using indexes in square brackets.